patdaman/endpoint-monitor/README.md

 ## Contribution

 Contributions are welcomed and greatly appreciated.
 Create an issue if you find bugs.
-Send a pull request if you have written a new feature or fixed an issue .Please make sure to write test cases.
+Send a pull request if you have written a new feature or fixed an issue.
+Please make sure to write test cases!